dbry/fast-chess/README.md

 To its credit it does handle all legal chess, including castling and its rules, en passant capture, and detecting draws based on the 50-move and 3-time repeated position rules.

+For version 0.2 I added the ability to take back moves and added multithreaded operation via pthreads to speed up play on multicore machines.

 Good luck!

 ## Building

 FAST-CHESS is a command-line application.
-To build it on Linux or OS-X:
+To build it on Linux:

-> $ gcc -O3 *.c -o fast-chess
+> $ gcc -O3 *.c -pthread -o fast-chess

 There's also an executable for Windows available here.

 Here's the "help" display and the board display format:

 ```
- FAST-CHESS  Trivial Chess Playing Program  Version 0.1
+ FAST-CHESS  Trivial Chess Playing Program  Version 0.2
  Copyright (c) 2020 David Bryant.
 All Rights Reserved.

+ Usage:   fast-chess [options] [saved game to load on startup]

  Options:
+  -H:     display this help message
-  -R:     randomize so that we always start with a different game
+  -R:     randomize for different games
+  -Tn:    maximum thread count, 0 or 1 for single-threaded
   -Gn:    specify number of games to play (otherwise stops on keypress)
   -Wn:    computer plays white at level n (1 to about 6; higher is slower)
   -Bn:    computer plays black at level n (1 to about 6; higher is slower)
-  -En:    evaluate available moves at level n and display scores (default=2)

  Commands:
-  H <cr>:        print this message
+  H <cr>:        display this help message
   W n <cr>:      computer plays white at level n
   B n <cr>:      computer plays black at level n
+  E n <cr>:      evaluate legal moves at level n (default=1)
+  T n <cr>:      take back n moves (default=1)
   W <cr>:        returns white play to user
   B <cr>:        returns black play to user
   S <file><cr>:  save game to specified file
   L <file><cr>:  load game from specified file
   R <cr>:        resign game and start new game
   Q <cr>:        resign game and quit

     a  b  c  d   e  f  g  h